mrkkrp/markkarpov.com/tutorial/ghc-optimization-and-fusion.md

 As expected, inlining gives only marginal improvement in this case.

-It turns out that not only inlining requires access to original function body to work, some other optimizations do as well.
+It turns out that not only inlining requires access to the function body to work; some other optimizations do as well.
 The `INLINEABLE` pragma effectively removes module boundaries that could otherwise prevent other optimizations from being applied.
 We will see how this works with specializing in the next section.
 Because of that, it is not unusual to see